lynnfaraday/aresmush.com/tutorials/code/tinker.md

 3. Type `tinker` in-game to run the code.

 {% tip %}
-Coders who prefer to edit code in the server shell can edit  <code>aresmush/plugins/tinker/commands/tinker_cmd.rb</code>  then reload the code using  <code>load tinker</code>  in-game.
+Coders who prefer to edit code in the server shell can edit  `aresmush/plugins/tinker/commands/tinker_cmd.rb`  then reload the code using  `load tinker`  in-game.
 {% endtip %}

 ## Tinkering Examples